How in the world do you TRAVEL with cloth diapers?

 If you’re dead set against bleach like we were, you can use 1 Tablespoon Hydrogen Peroxide and 1 teaspoon lemon juice instead.
 We also added some essential oil like Thieves or Lavender.

 There you have it.
-Traveling with cloth diapers can be a little scary, but it’s absolutely doable if you commit to it.
+Travelling with cloth diapers can be a little scary, but it’s absolutely doable if you commit to it.
 Just remember to always have extra diapers and wipes on hand!

 This post was written by…